 Where were you when you watched the global Live Aid concerts on the telly, organized and executed by Boomtown Rat Bob Geldof?

-Wherever you were, it was 35 years ago this month, believe it or not!
+Wherever you were, it was 36 years ago today, believe it or not!
 What an occasion it was…two massive outdoor concerts on July 13, 1985, in London and Philadelphia, televised around the world and featuring the megastars of the day like U2, George Michael, Paul McCartney, Madonna, Freddie Mercury, Tom Petty, Mick Jagger, David Bowie, Bryan Adams, Boy George, Duran Duran…we could go on and on.

 The goal was profound and so necessary: bringing to light the devastating famine in Ethiopia and raising funds to help stop the spread.
 It was an epic occasion that raised well over $100 million and a commitment to the African continent by many stars, such as Bono, that continues to this day.